Skip to main content

 Stop worrying about ransomware rollbacks.
 Combine S3 Object Lock with RcloneView's scheduler to keep backups untouchable.

 Immutable storage keeps attackers (or accidents) from deleting or overwriting your backups before you can recover.
-S3 Object Lock is available on AWS S3, Wasabi, Backblaze B2, and Cloudflare R2, and rclone exposes it via flags that RcloneView can pass through in a job.
-This guide shows how to enable Object Lock on the bucket, wire it up in RcloneView, schedule protected jobs, and verify retention without touching the CLI.
+S3 Object Lock is available on AWS S3, Wasabi, Backblaze B2, and Cloudflare R2.
+RcloneView uses the bucket's Object Lock and versioning settings while you build jobs in the GUI—no CLI needed.

 Relevant docs